 Mathematical modelling requires us to think about situations in two distinct ways.
 First, we make sense of the situation using our prior knowledge and lived experience.
 Next, we analyse and make sense of the situation mathematically.

-3. Within the mathematical world, mathematical activity solves the mathematical problem to produce a mathematical result.
+Within the mathematical world, mathematical activity is applied to the formulated problem to produce a mathematical result.

-4. The mathematical result is then interpreted, determining what the result means in practice (results in context).
+The mathematical result is then interpreted: determining what the result means in practice.
 This brings the process back from the mathematical world into the real world.

-5. Finally, the model needs evaluation: judging whether the solution provides an adequate and sensible answer to the real-world context.
+Finally, the model is evaluated by judging whether the solution provides an adequate and sensible answer to the real-world context.
 If yes, the model can now be used.
-If no, a new model can be formulated, beginning by thinking more about the real situation, and perhaps making different assumptions, including previously overlooked variables or by re-thinking the relationships between the variables.
+If no, a new model can be formulated, beginning by thinking more about the real situation and perhaps making different assumptions, including previously overlooked variables or rethinking the relationships between the variables.